mohanmca/professional_certification/docs/aws_elb_as_anki.md

 * Avoids manual intervention to right scale cloud resources
 * Cost reduction and Great customer satisfaction
 * Scalalble and Flexible architecture
+* Groups
+  * Your EC2 instances are organized into groups so that they can be treated as a logical unit for the purposes of scaling and management.
+  * When you create a group, you can specify its minimum, maximum, and desired number of EC2 instances.

 #### AWS EC2 autoscaling - components
 1. Launch configuration  - Creaion of launch configuration (or Lauch template)
    1. Lauch template is advanced version of launch configuration
 1. Autoscaling Group - Creation of Autoscaling Group
+  1. Your group uses a launch configuration as a template for its EC2 instances.
 1. Launch configuration
    1. AMI
    1. Instance type